meiao/sizematters-server/README.md

 # SizeMatters

-SizeMatters is a ticket sizing (poker planning) to make those long grooming sessions a little more tolerable.
+SizeMatters is a ticket sizing (poker planning) webapp to make those long grooming sessions a little more tolerable.

 One of the goals is to create a tool that does not track users and has a minimal entry barrier.